nasa/cumulus/docs/deployment/README.md

 ### Configure and deploy the `data-persistence-tf` root module

-These steps should be executed in the `data-persistence-tf` directory of the template deploy repo that was cloned previously.
+These steps should be executed in the `data-persistence-tf` directory of the template deploy repo that you previously cloned.
 Run the following to copy the example files.

 ```shell
 cd data-persistence-tf/